Erika Jayne Admits She Knew ‘Dancing With The Stars’ Would Be ‘A Challenge’

 Real Housewives of Beverly Hills star Erika Jayne has been making quite an impression during her stint on Season 24 of Dancing With The Stars.
-Recently, the popular reality star opened about up her experience on the dancing competition and it turns out that she knew going into it that DWTS was going to be challenging.
+Recently, the popular reality star opened about up her experience on the dancing competition, and it turns out that she knew going into it that DWTS was going to be challenging.
 Erika opened up about her experience with Us Weekly on Saturday when she was at the GLAAD Awards in Beverly Hills.

 “I love it.
 It’s great.
 It’s a challenge — every week you learn something new,” Erika sad.
 “You form a bond with your partner and you get out there and perform on Monday nights live.”